 Think of brands like Tesla, Tom’s Shoes and Patagonia.
 These brands didn’t just start businesses that make money, they created movements in their industries because of what they stand for.
 It’s no surprise that these brands have radically committed fans and followers supporting them.

-Impactful brands are on a mission the change their industry for the greater good.
+Impactful brands are on a mission to change their industry for the greater good.

 “Accelerate the advent of sustainable transport by bringing compelling mass market electric cars to market as soon as possible.”

 What’s brilliant about this is how inspiring this is to Tesla’s customers, because they’re not just buying a car, they’re investing in a business that is advocating for a sustainable environment.
 It’s aspirational and it’s changing the world.

 Regular brands, are on a self serving mission.

 “Our mission is to operate the best specialty retail business in America, regardless of the product we sell.
 Because the product we sell is books, our aspirations must be consistent with the promise and the ideals of the volumes which line our shelves.
 To say that our mission exists independent of the product we sell is to demean the importance and the distinction of being booksellers.”

 That leads into another 100 words of blah, blah, blah.
 It’s corporate babble at it’s best.
 There’s nothing inspiring about this for a Barnes & Noble customer.
 It’s all about them and it fails to connect how being the “best specialty retail business in America” will make a positive difference for its people and planet.

 Even when a company has a corporate responsibility program, if it’s not putting impact at the core of its mission, it’s just window dressing.

 “Brands with a purpose grow twice as fast as brands without a purpose” Jonathan Atwood, Unilever

 It builds genuine trust and loyalty with your customers